SnapMobileIO/code-challenge/README.md

 ![](https://media.giphy.com/media/sONNix7ekgr9C/giphy.gif)

-If you were a thriving youngster in the 90s, you’re familiar with the [Tamagotchi](https://en.wikipedia.org/wiki/Tamagotchi) toy that was all the craze.
+If you were a thriving youngster in the 90s, you’re familiar with the [Tamagotchi](https://en.wikipedia.org/wiki/Tamagotchi) toy that was all the rage.
 We’d like to do a throwback (although they are still available for purchase) to this amazing toy.
 Below are some user stories for what we’d like to see in our “codagotchi”.
 Make it your own, give it a name, and have fun with it.
 Definitely additional points for creativity.

 *As a user, I want to:*